What is the Best Indie Book Award®?

 Can I Enter A Book That Has Not Been Released Yet?

-No. We will accept any indie book published from 2016 up until the current date, but the book must be currently available to the public.
+No. The book must be currently available to the public.
 This is a published book contest.

 Is There A Minimum Word Count For Literary Entries?

 Fiction entries are limited to independently published, full-length novels consisting of 45,000 words or more.

 Non-fiction entries are limited to independently published books of 25,000 words or more.